zkWildfire/wizard.dev/docs/reference/overview.md

     I began creating these notes after reaching section 2 unit 11, so the pages for previous units may not be complete.
 This is because I created the pages for the earlier units by using the guidebook for the unit, which does not cover all the vocabulary and kanji that are taught in the unit.
-For units after I started creating these notes, the notes were updated any time new vocabulary or kanji were introduced within the unit, so the notes for those units should be complete.
+Where possible, I also added additional terms from memory that I guessed were from the unit, but this may result in some terms showing up in the wrong unit or some terms being missing from these lists.
+Starting with section 2 unit 12, I've attempted to create these lists as I go through the unit, so these lists should be more complete.